Laser welding Deliver Eze parcelbox zincanneal

 Weld appearance and staining are also improved, usually avoiding the need for TIG brushing, grinding, etc. This can be a massive saving in itself, and an improvement in your professional image with the customer.

-In addition, you will use around 70% less argon per job.
-The laser welder will use slightly more welding tips and may need a new protective lense every few days (more if welding spangle gal), but we sell these for around $10 each, which is negligible compared to the other cost savings.
+In addition, you will use around 70% less argon and 75% less electricity per job.
+The laser welder will use slightly more welding tips and may need a new protective lense every few days (more if welding hot dip or spangled galvanising), but we sell these for around $5 each, which is negligible compared to the other cost savings.

 How is the laser controlled?